zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

 **Note:** This guide does not enable Pacemaker and Corosync to start automatically on system boot.
 By not starting the services at boot time, the administrator has the opportunity to review the server configuration and run-time prior to re-introducing a node to the cluster framework.

-When creating new file systems, Intel® Manager for Lustre\* will enable Pacemaker and Corosync to load on boot, and it is a supported configuration; however,disabling automatic startup can simplify maintenance and debugging procedures and can be less disruptive to the cluster should one of the nodes start to experience intermittent but frequent failures.
+When creating new file systems, Integrated Manager for Lustre\* will enable Pacemaker and Corosync to load on boot, and it is a supported configuration; however,disabling automatic startup can simplify maintenance and debugging procedures and can be less disruptive to the cluster should one of the nodes start to experience intermittent but frequent failures.

 ## Cluster Power Management Configuration

-The power management controls for node fencing in Pacemaker are managed using Intel® Manager for Lustre\*'s `st-fencing` resource, which uses the `stonith:fence_chroma` agent.
-Intel® Manager for Lustre\* stores the fencing configuration variables as node attributes in the Pacemaker cluster configuration, and the variables can be retrieved using the `pcs property show` command:
+The power management controls for node fencing in Pacemaker are managed using Integrated Manager for Lustre\*'s `st-fencing` resource, which uses the `stonith:fence_chroma` agent.
+Integrated Manager for Lustre\* stores the fencing configuration variables as node attributes in the Pacemaker cluster configuration, and the variables can be retrieved using the `pcs property show` command:

 ```bash
 pcs property show